MengRao/Algos/README.md

 Search/UnionFind.h: A implemenation of union find disjoint set

 Search/Segment tree(Iterative).h: A general purpose segment tree template with lazy propagation(support non-commutative updates)

+Search/Treap.h: A Treap implementation that is configurable with toggles on lazy propagation, supporting size and sum.